canadaduane/gitbook-plugin-marginal/README.md

 # Marginal

-A gitbook plugin that creates a margin for notes.
-Used in conjunction with the `callouts` gitbook plugin.
+A gitbook plugin that creates a margin for notes and callouts on the right-hand side of each page.

 ## Installation